ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 categories: writing
 ---

-Do you want a personal website?
+Do you want a personal website?  :computer:

-Want it to be a nice looking static site?
+Want it to be a nice looking static site?  :sparkles:

-Maybe with blog capabilities?
+Maybe with blog capabilities?  :pencil:

-Need it to be free and easy?
+Need it to be free and easy?  :money_with_wings:

 You came to the right place!